 You won’t get any more power from a hot hatchback than this.
-The Mercedes-AMG A45S 4Matic+ has a 2.0-litre turbocharged petrol engine like so many other cars on this list, but its hand-built motor is the most powerful 4-cylinder unit in the entire world.
-To corral such massive outputs of 421hp and 500Nm, the AMG runs 4WD and an eight-speed twin-clutch gearbox, which allow it to go from a standstill to 62mph in just 3.9 seconds.
+The Mercedes-AMG A45S 4Matic+ has a 2.0-litre turbocharged petrol engine like so many other cars on this list, but its hand-built motor is one of the most powerful 4-cylinder units in the entire world.
+To corral such massive outputs of 421hp and 500Nm, the AMG runs 4WD and an 8-speed twin-clutch gearbox, which allow it to go from a standstill to 62mph in just 3.9 seconds.
 Of course, such supercar-like performance isn’t cheap to lease but the mad Mercedes is most definitely worth the considerable outlay.

 4. Cupra Leon 300 TSI